Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 3. Consider using some of the words (or synonyms for the words) of the prompt, but do not simply restate the whole prompt, unless you are specifically instructed to use the prompt as the title of the essay.
 Even so, if you are submitting several essays in response to different prompts, make sure that the titles clearly suggest which essay goes with which prompt.

-4. Presenting a promise often engages the reader.
+4. Presenting a promise for essay writing often engages the reader.
 Titles that begin with "How" or "Why" promise that you will explain something worth understanding.
 Similarly, presenting a question in the title is basically a promise that you will provide some sort of answer in the essay.

 5. A common practice in writing titles is to give two versions of the title separated by a colon.